MarshallNye/IT-Documentation/new-job-checklist.md

 * Is there a recovery location?
 * When was the last time something needed to be restored?
 * What is physically storing the backups?
 Are there any issues?
 Is the storage appliance still supported by the vendor?

+# Documentation
+* Is there any documentation?
+* If one does not exist, create a documentation wiki.
+Define this as the "one source of truth"
+* Begin the process of transforming existing documentation to the new format
+* Consider if your new system supports change management logging.

 # Security
 * Is there a security team?
 Who is it?